Assault & Battery

 The reality is, you are under no obligation to go down to the station, to make any kind of statement and, depending on the facts, you should have your attorney call the detective back and say no thank you.
 Remember, you have the Constitutional right to remain silent and the right against self-incrimination.
 That means that no matter how badly law enforcement wants you to come down and just “straighten some things out”, you are absolutely not obligated to do so.

 The first thing you need to do if you have been contacted by the police department regarding an accident in which you were involved is call Los Angeles criminal defense lawyer Ross Erlich and set up a free consultation.
 If you retain Los Angeles criminal defense attorney Ross Erlich early enough in the process, our office may be able to resolve the matter in a way that keeps your criminal record clean and prevents criminal charges from ever being filed.
+Time is very much of the essence when it comes to obtaining representation for a hit-and-run and avoiding getting charged criminally.

 For aggressive and vigorous defense of your rights, contact Los Angeles criminal defense lawyer Ross Erlich today.